 Collin County Health Care Services will continue to update information concerning COVID-19 boosters on this webpage as it becomes available.

 Testing for COVID

-And for those looking to COVID-19 testing, The Texas Department of Emergency Management maintains a locator map of free state-supported test collection sites – look for orange and green icons; or, fee-based testing locations searchable by radius from your zip code.
+And for those looking to COVID-19 testing, The Texas Department of Emergency Management maintains a locator map of state-supported test collection sites – look for orange and green icons; or, fee-based testing locations searchable by radius from your zip code.

 You do not need to have symptoms to get tested, but virtually all of the referrals here require an appointment, and many collect a co-pay or insurance information.